 Second Saturday Documentary Series

-The film will be shown on June 9 at 1:30 p.m. as part of the Second Saturday Documentary Series at Niles Discovery Church, 36600 Niles Blvd. (at the corner of Nursery Avenue) in Fremont.
+Award-winning filmmaker Cassidy Friedman explores the journey of one man as his personal and professional worlds collide in Circles.
+The film will be shown Saturday, January 11, at 1:30 p.m. as part of the Second Saturday Documentary Series at Niles Discovery Church.
 The screening is free and open to the public.

-This screening is made possible by Organizing for Action.
-The Second Saturday Documentary Series is co-sponsored by Niles Discovery Church and the San Jose Peace and Justice Center.
-Learn more about the series at http://bit.ly/nilesssds.
+The second Saturday Documentary Series is co-sponsored by Niles Discovery Church and the San Jose Peace and Justice Center.
+Learn more about the series at http://bit.ly.nilesssds.